sX-To22ek95PL/BFBC2-Pelican-Egg/README.md

 ## Installation
 Go to [Pelican](https://pelican.dev) and follow installation steps

+Configure panel

 Next import this egg to panel

-Configure all (nodes/server/allocations)

 Upload your own server files